michaelewens/SDC-to-Compustat-Mapping/README.md

 ## Company-level match using CUSIP

 [The second file](https://github.com/michaelewens/SDC-to-Compustat-Mapping/blob/master/sdc_compustat_cusip_gvkey.csv) was built by taking all the SDC name-CUSIP pairs without a match in the main repo's mapping (above) and comparing them to all Compustat-GVKEY pairs.
 The match is then done on SDC names-Compustat names.
-Note that this is a time-invariant mapping (so there are multiple Compustat IDs to different SDC ids).
-From Daniel Yang (OSU).
+Note that this is a time-invariant mapping based entirely on company names (so there can be multiple SDC CUSIPs to one Compustat GVKEY as a company changes its CUSIP over time).
+From Daniel Yang (Ohio State).

 # Updates